-Slovakia reports first confirmed case of Covid-19 among Roma community
+Slovakia reports first confirmed case of Covid-19 among Roma community - Kafkadesk

-Bratislava, Slovakia – Slovakia reported its first confirmed case of coronavirus infection in the country’s Roma community, local watchdog Romea.cz reported on Sunday, citing Peter Pollak, a member of the country’s crisis task force.
+Bratislava, Slovakia – Slovakia reported its first confirmed case of Covid-19 infection in the country’s Roma community, local watchdog Romea.cz reported on Sunday, citing Peter Pollak, a member of the country’s crisis task force.

-First confirmed case of coronavirus in Slovakia’s Romani settlements
+Slovakia reports first confirmed case of Covid-19 in Roma settlements

 On Friday last week, the Slovak government started testing for coronavirus several dozen Roma settlements throughout the country after it appeared that a number of Romani had violated the self-quarantine rules despite returning from trips abroad, including from the U.K. The testing is being carried out by the Slovak military.